Truist: Acquisitions

 In 2000, BB&T purchased One Valley Bancorp, which was itself formed from a combination of community banks throughout West Virginia.
 This move gave BB&T the largest bank presence in West Virginia.
 In 2002, BB&T completed its acquisition of MidAmerica Bancorp of Louisville, Kentucky.
 (Bank of Louisville) and AREA Bancshares Corporation of Owensboro, Kentucky.
 In 2003, BB&T completed its acquisition of First Virginia Banks of Falls Church, Virginia.
 In 2005, the bank acquired Main Street Banks of metro Atlanta for $622 million.
 In 2006, the bank acquired Coastal Federal Bank, based in Myrtle Beach.

 In late 2008, the bank accepted $3.1 billion in bailout money through the sale of preferred shares to the U.S. Treasury's Troubled Asset Relief Program.
 In June 2009, the bank repurchased the shares.
 In July 2008, the company acquired Puckett, Scheetz & Hogan.
 In December 2008, the company acquired J. Rolfe Davis.
 On August 14, 2009, the bank acquired Colonial Bank after its seizure by the FDIC.
 This acquisition added more than 340 branches in Alabama, Florida, Georgia, Nevada, and Texas, along with approximately $22 billion in assets.
-BB&T sold the Nevada branch to U.S. Bancorp in January 2010.
+BB&T sold the Nevada branches to U.S. Bancorp in January 2010.

 The company acquired Atlantic Risk Management.
 In November 2011, the company acquired Precept, an employee benefits consulting firm.
 In July 2012, the bank acquired BankAtlantic, and its $2.1 billion in loans and $3.3 billion in deposits.
 The company also began selling flood insurance online.
 In December 2013, the bank acquired 21 Citigroup branches in Texas for $36 million, adding $1.2 billion in deposits.
 In September 2014, the bank acquired 41 more Citigroup branches, adding $2.3 billion in deposits.

 In June 2015, the bank acquired Bank of Kentucky for $363 million, which added $1.9 billion in assets and gave BB&T a presence in the Northern Kentucky-Cincinnati market and its first branches in Ohio.
 In August 2015, the bank acquired Susquehanna Bank for $2.5 billion, adding 240 branches and $18.7 billion in assets, and marking the bank's entry into Pennsylvania and New Jersey.
 In April 2016, the company acquired Swett & Crawford, a wholesale insurance broker.
 In April 2016, the bank acquired National Penn for $1.8 billion, which added 124 branches in Pennsylvania, New Jersey, and Maryland, $9.6 billion in assets, and $6.7 billion in deposits.
 On August 29, 2018, BB&T announced as many as 630 employees would move from its former corporate headquarters on West Nash Street in Wilson to a $35 million, 95,000-square-foot facility on Pine Street.
 On October 16, 2018, BB&T announced plan to move 500 employees into a 100,000-square-foot, $10 million building in Whiteville, N.C.

 In May 2022, Truist announced the organisation had acquired the 12-person San Francisco based, gamified financial technology start-up company Long Game Savings inc. The monetary value paid for the company has been left undisclosed.